Sanjay-Ganeshan/UniPose/README.md

 https://github.com/rwightman/posenet-pytorch
 this is licensed under the Apache 2 license, provided in the directory.

 My modifications are licensed under GPLv3.
+As is all of PutThatOn.

 And Google's original PoseNet: https://github.com/tensorflow/tfjs-models/tree/master/posenet